-Getting to Hopewell Rocks
+Getting to Hopewell Rocks in New Brunswick

-As we made our way up the coast of New Brunswick from Maine, we knew a trip to see this natural phenomenon was a must.
-So, we planned a visit to Fundy National Park.
 However, when we got there, it was busy and we were having a hard time finding a place to park the RV close to water access.
 Parking in Fundy National Park was extremely limited from what we saw.

 We ended up finding a spot at the trailhead to Dickson Falls and enjoyed a nice hike instead – definitely try this short trail if you visit.
 But, we still wanted to experience the immensity of the tides at the Bay of Fundy.
 And luckily, our research led us to Hopewell Rocks.